eclipse/buildship/docs/stories/ProgressView.md

 # Progress View

-## Provide a Progress View
+## Provide a Build Progress View

 ### Requested Change

-When running a build, show a new Progress View that visualizes the execution of the build.
+When running a build, show a new Build Progress View that visualizes the execution of the build.
 Show when the builds starts and finishes, when the different phases of the build start and finish, when a task starts and finishes, and when tests start and finish.